aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/_index.md

 ﻿---
-title: Excel® Spreadsheet Programming API to speed up spreadsheet management and processing tasks using Android
+title: Excel Spreadsheet Programming API to speed up spreadsheet management and processing tasks using Android
 description: API support to build cross-platform applications having the ability to generate, modify, convert, render, and print spreadsheets.
 It allows developers to manage worksheets, rows, columns & cells, create spreadsheet contents and styles from scratch, import data onto the worksheets from different data sources, add common and complex mathematical, financial, and text formulas, create & manipulate pivot tables, charts, hyperlinks, comments, drawing objects and much more.
 weight: 90
 ---